Can you believe a mom of 4 could teach her big kids to cook in just 2 weeks??

 Kind of nice.
 Kind of anxiety-inducing.

 I also went grocery shopping so I would have everything on hand.
 I generally only shop once every two weeks.
 So I had to be organized.
-Of course the one thing I forgot was celery…the thing used in the very first beginner course!
+Of course, the one thing I forgot was celery…the thing used in the very first beginner lesson!
 Thankfully my kids took it in stride and were more than happy to have their ants on a log on sticks of bread.

 Finally, I prepared myself mentally.
 I am a very organized, let’s get things done kind of person.
 My kids…not so much.
 But with trying to get out the door at 9:00 am every morning for swimming we had to be on top of things.
 Most days we had the majority of our course work done by then!
 The kids watched their video cooking lessons either the night before or during breakfast.
 Then we got right to work.